jetbrains-academy/introduction_to_python/File input output/Open file/task.md

 free up any system resources used by it.
 You cannot use the file object after it is closed, whether by a `with` statement or by calling `f.close()`.

 In the code editor, open the file `input1.txt` in read mode properly using the `with` statement.
-Check out the name that is used for the file in the later code and use it.
-Afterwards, close the output file using the `close()` method.
+Check out the name that is used for the file on the next line and use it.
+Afterwards, close the output file `outfile` that was opened.

+After running your code, check out the output file that appeared in the course view among the other files.

 <div class="hint">Supply the <code>r</code> argument to the method <code>open()</code>,
 just for the sake of practicing!</div>